Silviumuraru90/RybkaCore/README.md

 ✅ CLI-initiated / Telegram-initiated / GUI-initiated start <br>
 ✅ Some weights can be set from ENV, others from an `env_var_config` file.
 This gives possibility for some vars to be updated on the fly, while the bot is running and alter its behavior <br>
 ✅ CLI args for `RYBKA_MODE` values, to avoid faulty runs if `RYBKA_MODE` was to remain cached from ENV, even after the user had previously changed it <br>
 ✅ Email notif. module.
-Informs the user about being low on BNB, or on USDT, or if an error occured and bot got a shutdown.
+Informs the user about being low on BNB, or on stablecoin, or if an error occured and bot got a shutdown.
 Also sends emails on start / restart actions <br>
 ✅ Dynamic adjustment (greediness) for buy-sell math of the trading pair <br>
 ✅ Live wallet data displayed for the trade pair sides and commission, dynamic adjustment with each buy - sell <br>
 ✅ Folder creation (timestamp included) with files containing important data of the current run and auto-archive system once the run is finished <br>